lqdev/luisquintanilla.me/_src/feed/srs-distribution-las-vegas-bowl-2023.md

 **22:16**

 Armchair quarterbacking, but at 44% 4th down conversions, I don't think you go for it on 4th and 2 in the middle of the field.
 No matter how well your defense is playing and going against a backup quarterback.

+**22:25**

+And there it is.
+Starting QB came back into the game and had a short field to work with against a tired defence.
+Offense is going to have to dig deep for Utah.